 At the end of each month, I get a push notification from my bank.
 They then tell me that my debit card account is almost empty.
 Still, I probably have more money than most of my friends.
 That is because I choose to stay broke.

 After a while, you get used to this type of living.
 If you receive a bonus at work or having income from a side-hustle, the money is immediately put to work.
-By doing this over time you will develop a certain way of thinking.
-Frugality will be a natural habit for you and you will start to think as the rich do.
-Every dollar will be worth more than a dollar, and a dollar spent is loss of yield.
+By doing this over time, you will develop a certain way of thinking.
+Frugality will be a natural habit for you, and you will start to think as the rich do.
+Every dollar will be worth more than a dollar, and a dollar spent is a loss of yield.

 9. Roast your coffee

 One of the things I’ve started to do is roast my own coffee.
 I buy green coffee beans and roast them at home in small batches every few days.
 Then I grind the beans when I’m ready to brew.
 Roasting and brewing coffee at home makes for a great cup.
 Plus, it saves a lot of money in the long run.
 And once you’ve had freshly roasted coffee, it’s hard to go back!

 This cool Coffee tip is brought to you by Rachel Hernandez from Adventures in Mobile Homes